d3ledger/notary/btc-withdrawal/README.md

 ### Simplified flow
 1) The service listens to transfer commands in Iroha blockchain using `chain-adapter` in order to achieve high stability while handling blocks.
-2) If transfer command is valid(destination address is whitelisted and has base58 format), then the service tries to establish 'withdrawal consensus' among all the Notaries.
-They must decide what UTXO may be spent according to Bitcoin blockchain state.
+2) If a transfer command is valid (destination address is whitelisted and has base58 format), then the service tries to establish 'withdrawal consensus' among all the Notaries.
+They must decide what UTXO may be spent according to the Bitcoin blockchain state.
-3) Once 'withdrawal consensus' is established, the service starts creating Bitcoin withdrawal transaction.
+3) Once the 'withdrawal consensus' is reached, the service starts creating a Bitcoin withdrawal transaction.
-4) The next step is - signing.
+4) The next step is signing.
 All the Notaries must sign a newly created transaction.
-5) If all the Notaries signed Bitcoin withdrawal transaction properly, it will be sent to the Bitcoin network.
+5) If all the Notaries signed a Bitcoin withdrawal transaction properly, it will be sent to the Bitcoin network.

 Assets will be rolled back to the initiator of transfer in case of error or failure.
 ### Configuration overview (withdrawal.properties)